ogamespec/dolwin-docs/HW/GraphicsSystem/GX.md

 Information in this document may be inaccurate and will be updated in the process.

 ## Gekko Write Gather Buffer

+Generally speaking, this section is not specific to GX, but it is better to put it here for context.

 Write Gather Buffer is a small FIFO inside the Gekko processor that collects single-beat writes at the specified physical address, and when 32 bytes are collected, it passes them to Flipper as a single burst transaction.